 Mount Aloysius College traces its Mercy heritage to the small community of sisters who were sent to Pittsburgh in 1843.
 From Pittsburgh, they established a community in Chicago in 1845 and by 1848 they settled in nearby Loretto.
 On St. Mary’s Street in Loretto, the Sisters built a school in a tinner’s shop, which was to be the forerunner of St. Aloysius Academy.
 The Academy, built in 1853, was moved to its present site in 1897.
 In 1939 Mount Aloysius Junior College was founded through the initiative of Sister M. de Sales Farley, R.S.M.
 In 1991, Mount Aloysius amended its charter and scope of programs to include bachelor degrees.
 In the Spring of 2000, the College’s charter was again amended to include master’s degrees.
-In 2006, Mount Aloysius College is a vibrant leader in higher education.
+Today, Mount Aloysius College is a vibrant leader in higher education.

 Inspired by the Gospel vision of Jesus Christ and a Judeo-Christian faith tradition, Mount Aloysius College provides a faith-centered environment, rich with opportunities for engaging the intellect, the heart, and the soul.

 Mount Aloysius College was founded by the Sisters of Mercy, who today number 3,217 in the Americas alone, and have more than 7,000 members worldwide.
 The Sisters of Mercy, an active religious congregation, are rooted in service with an emphasis on the corporal and spiritual works of mercy.